rindangchi/Uber-Data-Engineerinf/README.md

 ## Steps
 1. Extract the dataset and create data model that contains fact table and dimensional table
 2. Convert the flat data model into the real data model using python
+3. Store data in the google cloud storage
-3. ETL using MAGE.
+4. ETL using MAGE.
 AI
-4. xxx
+5. xxx

 ## Detailed Steps
 ### 1. Create Data Model